atomwalk12/VisualQA/README.md

 ## Results

 More training/evaluation metrics can be found in [this report](https://api.wandb.ai/links/razfv07-university-of-bologna/t3nwpt47) on wandb.
+For an interactive visualization of the plots present in the report, read the [README.md](https://github.com/atomwalk12/VisualQA/tree/main/docs) file under docs.

 Prior to running the following files, please set up the environment first.
 The following python notebooks are available to demonstrate key operations: